SimonCB765/PatientExtraction/README.md

 - MEAN - Output the mean value (value 1 (v) not value 2 (w)) associated with the selected codes.
 - MIN - Output the minimum value (value 1 (v) not value 2 (w)) associated with the selected codes.
 - VALUE - Output the value (value 1 (v) not value 2 (w)) associated with the selected code (if the ALL mode is used this will output an arbitrary value).

+Each {restriction} line should contain one of (case insensitive):

+- A date range in the form - from YYYY-MM-DD to YYYY-MM-DD
+    - This will select patients between the two dates (inclusively)
+    - The second date must be more recent than the first one
+- A value range meeting the following criteria:
+    - The expression is of the form: x OP value
+    - x is a numeric value
+    - OP can be one of <, <=, > or >=

 Examples of valid codes: